Eduardo-LP-Silva/Skin-Lesion-Analysis/README.md

 # Skin Lesion Analysis
- Project developed in the scope of FEUP's Computer Vision course unit.

-## Dependencies
+Compilation of methods for the automatic classification of skin lesions from dermoscopic images.
+Approaches used include:

-* Python3
+* Bag-of-Words
-* TensorFlow 2.0
+* Modified VGG16 CNN using Keras / TensorFlow
-* IPython